fleetdm/fleet/docs/Deploying/Configuration.md

 ##### apple_scep_cert

-The path to the Simple Certificate Enrollment Protocol (SCEP) certificate.
-An X.509 certificate, PEM-encoded.
-Typically generated via `fleetctl generate mdm-apple`.
+This is the path to the Simple Certificate Enrollment Protocol (SCEP) certificate.
+The SCEP certificate is a PEM-encoded X.509 certificate that's typically generated via `fleetctl generate mdm-apple`.

 - Default value: ""
 - Environment variable: `FLEET_MDM_APPLE_SCEP_CERT`